This site uses affiliated links from Amazon, which earn us a small commission off of each purchase. We appreciate your support.

 Another important factor often overlooked, is that when a non-adrenal insufficient person becomes ill or seriously injured, the production of cortisol increases and it also changes the pattern in which cortisol is produced.

 “The changes in secretory patterns of cortisol seen during chronic illness are that the pulses of cortisol in the ultradian rhythm increase in amplitude and the adrenal glands continue to pulse during the night time nadir phase.
-This leads to the well recognized features of an over increased cortisol levels with ‘blunting’ of the diurnal rhythm.(Gibbison, et al 2013).
+This leads to the well recognized features of an over all increased cortisol level with ‘blunting’ of the diurnal rhythm.(Gibbison, et al 2013).

 An example of a “sick” profile might look like: